Private homepage – Hans-Georg Michna

 The Germany information was valid in the year 2000 and has been superficially checked, but not fully updated in 2002.
 There may have been a few changes meanwhile, so check at least those airports that you plan to use before you fly.

-| Germany | germany.gdb | germany.txt |
+Germany | germany.gpx |

-| East Africa | eastafrica.gdb | eastafrica.txt |
+East Africa flying | east_africa_flying.gpx |

-Specific information for the east Africa waypoints
+Specific information for the Kenya and East Africa waypoints

 Symbols

-Airport = airport or airfield
+Airport = airport or airfield (Driving routes bypass the airfield,

 Telephone = reporting point